 Fail2ban stores active bans in a SQLite database at /var/lib/fail2ban/fail2ban.sqlite3.
 This means bans persist across service restarts and system reboots.
 The dbpurgeage setting in /etc/fail2ban/fail2ban.conf controls how long ban records are retained (default: 1 day).
 For tracking repeat offenders with the recidive jail, you may want to increase this value.

-Configure the SSH Jail
+Configure the Fail2ban SSH Jail on Arch Linux

 The SSH jail is the most common use case for Fail2ban.
 If you have OpenSSH installed on Arch Linux, protecting it against brute-force attacks prevents log spam and reduces the risk of successful compromise if you use password authentication.